bcobo/SIRENA/doc/SIRENAcommandline.rst

 	Only used in production run (:option:`opmode` = 1) when :option:`OFLib` = no and :option:`OFStrategy` = **FIXED**.

-.. option::  preBuffer=<int>
+.. option::  preBuffer=<yes|no>

-	Some samples added before the starting time of a pulse.
+	Some samples added or not before the starting time of a pulse (number of added samples read from the xml file).

-	Default: 0
+	Default: no

 	Used in calibration run (:option:`opmode` = 0) and in production run (:option:`opmode` = 1).